juniordiscart/ImpossibleOdds-Toolkit/Docs/Json.md

 ## Serialization

 When your objects are decorated with the proper attributes, they are ready to be serialized to the JSON data format.
-Simply use the static `JsonProcessor` class:
+Simply use the `Serialize` method (or one of its many overloads) on the static `JsonProcessor` class:

 ```cs
 public class Veterinary